yusufaly/edx-platform/docs/en_us/course_authors/source/Peer_Assessments/PeerAssessment.rst

   .. image:: /Images/PA_AssmtTypes-LMS.png
      :alt: Image of peer assessment with assessment types circled

 - (optional) The **due dates** for students to submit responses, perform peer assessments, and perform self assessments.
 You can set different dates for each action, and these dates can overlap.
-If you don't specify dates, the deadline for all responses, peer assessments, and self assessments is the due date that you set in the subsection that contains the peer assessment.
+If you don't specify dates, the deadline for all responses, peer assessments, and self assessments is the due date that you set in the subsection that contains the peer assessment. (**SP: We tell people that this is optional, but then include a warning about setting close due dates for response submissions and assessments.
+Does that mean this _shouldn't_ be optional?**)

   .. note:: We don't recommend that you use the same due date and time for response submissions and assessments.
 If a student submits a response immediately before the due date, other students will have very little time to assess the response before peer assessment closes.
 In this case, a student's response may not receive a score.